Can a Luxury Product be Packaged in 'Non Luxury'?

 Our dustbags come from a Fairtrade accredited, ethically audited, carbon neutral factory.
 Unfortunately the business acumen of the company did not match their product and once our stock is used up I will have to begin the long trawl to find a new supplier.
 But until then you can rest assured that the mother/sister/daughter that made your dustbag works in a safe and fair environment.

 Am I saying that we're the most eco business out there?
-No. My bizz cards and countless other day to day products are not 'green'.
+Not yet.
 Do I want Armcandy to be accused of greenwashing?
 No. Armcandy is a new business and it costs £££ to save the planet.

 I just want you to know that where we can, we do.